teraspora/fractagons/README.md

   * S     Reset the scale, x- and y- offsets, and cancel any mirroring.
   * D     Reset the a, b, t, u, w params to default.
   * j     Print the iteration count.
-  * -     Decrement param-delta by dividing by (sqrt 2).
+  * \-     Decrement param-delta by dividing by (sqrt 2).
-  * +     Increment param-delta by multiplying by (sqrt 2).
+  * \+     Increment param-delta by multiplying by (sqrt 2).
   * g     Create a random state, clear the display and go with the new state.
-  * g     Create a symmetrical random state, clear the display and go with the new state.
+  * G     Create a symmetrical random state, clear the display and go with the new state.
+  * Alt+g and Alt+G do as above but preserve the previously selected variation.

   DEVELOPER WALKTHROUGH: